mirage335-special/kit-researchEngine/_dev/README-FACTORY-axolotl.md

 # Compatibility - Docker, RunPod

-CMD  bash -c 'service ssh start ; sleep infinity'  directive may be necessary for some cloud providers (eg. RunPod) .
+CMD  bash -c 'mkdir -p ~/.ssh ; chmod 700 ~/.ssh ; echo "$PUBLIC_KEY" > ~/.ssh/authorized_keys ; chmod 600 ~/.ssh/authorized_keys ; service ssh start ; sleep infinity'  directive may be necessary for some cloud providers (eg. RunPod) .
 Conversely, 'null' or '/bin/bash' may be appropriate CMD directives otherwise.

 Do NOT mount a volume directly to the container '/workspace' directory - this will interfere with '/workspace/axolotl'.